Event. Hong Kong Rugby Sevens. This year Friday 27th to Sunday 29th.

 Public Holiday.
-Tuen Ng Festival, the Dragon Boat Festival is on Wednesday 12th.
+Tuen Ng Festival, the Dragon Boat Festival is on Saturday 20th.
 Although this is the official day when the majority of races are held, different area's hold their races on different days.
 Stanley is a popular location to watch the races, but it does get very busy and takes a long time to get there and get home again.

 Public Holiday.
-It's a Monday, 1st July, Hong Kong's Establishment Day.
+It's a Wednesday, 1st July, Hong Kong's Establishment Day.
 Fireworks along Victoria Harbour, absolutely fantastic! but not every year now.
 Also be careful, the streets do get very busy along the waterfront both on Hong Kong and Kowloon side.
 If it's on there will be public notice announcements during the adverts on TV.

 Festival.
-Hungry Ghost Festival is on Tuesday 20th.
+Hungry Ghost Festival is on Monday 28th.

 Public Holiday.
-Friday 20th, the day after Mid-Autumn Festival
+Monday 28th, the day after Mid-Autumn Festival

 Public Holiday.
-Tuesday 1st October, National China Day.
+Thursday 1st, National China Day.

 Sorry, nothing official going on this month ....

-Don't forget it's Valentine's Day on Friday the 14th.
+Don't forget it's Valentine's Day on Thursday the 14th.
 For flowers you want Fa Yuen Street Flower Market in Mong Kok.

 N.B.
 We haven't listed all the festivals.
 Others are generaly in celebration of birthday's such as Tim Hau and Confucius as examples, these are very local and held in specific areas only.